easabbir/performance-test-with-python-locust/README.md

     3. Install Additional Packages (if needed): pip install requests

-## locust launch & start the project
+## How to run the project
-To run Locust, navigate to the project directory and run locust and then
+Step-1: To run Locust, navigate to the project directory and execute locust command as shown in below section

-open a browser and go to http://localhost:8089 to access the Locust web interface, where you can start and control the test.
+Step-2: Open a browser and go to http://localhost:8089 to access the Locust web interface, where you can start and control the test.

     1. cmd/bash -> locust -r 10 -u 3 --host=base_url
     2. go to browsers url -> http://localhost:8089/ -> start/advance options to add test duration